skypointcloud/cdp/docs/docs/overview.md

 - Metrics -> It creates parameters to check the different insights to see if you are on track.

-- Dataflows (Export) -> It exports the entities to several destinations including storage accounts and applications.
+- Dataflows (Integrations - Export) -> It exports the entities to several destinations including storage accounts and applications.

 - Platform -> It consists of notifications, schedule, instance, product, activity stream.